soumyags/Call-Center-KPI-Analysis/README.md

 Calls by Date and Weekday

-Most of the calls were made on the weekday, Tuesday.
+Most of the calls were made on the weekday, Monday.

 And the highest number of calls came in on the 11th of January with a total of 84 call-ins, majority of the reason for calling were payment.